-The net-based approaches discussed earlier in Section 2 provide a graphical approach to capturing musical performance.
-In the early stages the approaches were clearly setbased but later attempts moved to category theory.
+The net-based approaches discussed earlier in Section 2 provide a graphical approach for capturing musical performance.
+In the early stages the approaches were clearly set-based but later attempts moved to category theory.
 Unfortunately these later attempts do not represent a major advance as they are mainly categorification of the earlier set-based approaches, that is a conversion of set structures to categories on a 1:1 basis.
 Such techniques do not make use of the natural applicability of category theory to music as described in Section 3.

-In our work we regard, as a significant development, the use of the topos in the form of a LCCC with intension/extension relationships as Dolittle diagrams in the nodes of the data structure.
-The closest approach to our work in structural terms is that on the denotators by Mazzola and Andreatta [18], who use the Eilenberg-Moore category, a lower level approach but with significant handling of musical notation.
-Denotators could complement our work by providing a detailed description of the score in category theory terms.
-The topos also offers data structuring across the whole of the musical application from more organisational issues such as the infrastructure of an orchestra through to composers and scores and their variants.
-The limit of the topos provides an index within the score to the bar being played; the colimit represents the sound generated at that particular index value.
-The sound therefore is influenced by everything in the application from the infrastructure, the calibre of the performers and the fundraising through to the physical sounds generated from the variant of the score by the instruments under the directions of the conductor.
+In our work we regard, as a significant development, the use of the topos with intension/extension relationships as Dolittle diagrams in the nodes of the data structure.
+To provide an insight into the structures involved, the intension/extension relationship is mapped over five levels of structure (four levels of functors) from the Universe through the Universe of Discourse (UoD) of music, the UoD of scores and the UoD of the variants of scores to the UoD of actual musical performances.
+The closest approach to our work in structural terms is that on the denotators by Mazzola and Andreatta [24], who use, it appears, the Eilenberg-Moore category, a lower level approach but with significant handling of musical notation.
+Denotators provide a detailed description of the score in category theory terms, in a similar way to our topos construction, based on pullbacks and pushouts.
+The limit of the topos provides an index within the score to the bar being played; the colimit represents the physical sound generated at that particular index value.
+A set-valued functor in the Dolittle Diagram from the intension of the score to the extension of the performance is the role of the conductor, who integrates the overall performance from that of each individual player.

 We would regard the monad as another significant breakthrough in representing musical performance, handling process, the dynamic aspects of the performance.
 The monad and its dual the comonad enable the performance of a musical piece to not only be monitored in simple terms as composition from one timeline to another but also in terms of adjointness between the intonation and articulation in the performance as it progresses.
 Such adjointness gives a measure of accuracy and expressiveness.
-The processes involved are linked to those in the brain in Section 5 for a violin with intonation as a process Iplayed by the left hand and articulation A played by the right hand.
+The processes involved are linked to those in the brain in Section 5 for a violin with intonation as a process I played by the left hand and articulation A played by the right hand.